omundy/learn-javascript/topics/data-persistence/data-persistence.md

 ## Cookies

-Cookies can be used to personalize a user’s web experience with a website.

-Cookies can store user preferences, inputs, or authentication information to customize a web experience.
+- Cookies can store user preferences, inputs, or authentication information to customize a web experience.

- or inputs when accessing that website.
-A user can customize their web browser to accept, reject, or delete cookies.
+- A user can customize their web browser to accept, reject, or delete cookies.

-Cookies can be set and modified at the server level using the Set-Cookie HTTP header, or with JavaScript using document.cookie.
+- Cookies can be set and modified at the server level using the Set-Cookie HTTP header, or with JavaScript using document.cookie.